jenkinsci/support-core-plugin/README.md

 ### Automated Support Bundle Generation

 Configure the automated generation of the Support Bundle.
-By default, Support Core configures a periodic task that generate a support bundle every hour.
+By default, Support Core configures a periodic task that generates a support bundle every hour.
 This can tremendously help troubleshoot issues in Jenkins, in cases where data could not be collected at the time an issue happened or started to happen.